Bellarmine Knights: Overview

 On June 18, 2019, it was officially announced that the Knights would join the ASUN beginning in the 2020–21 school year, starting a four-year transition to NCAA Division I. Five Bellarmine teams in sports that are not sponsored by the ASUN have varied homes.
 Bellarmine has been a member of the Southern Conference (SoCon) for wrestling since it joined the ASUN.
 The Knights had also been SoCon members in men's lacrosse, a sport in which they have competed as Division I members since the 2005 season (2004–05 school year), before the ASUN reinstated men's lacrosse in the 2022 season.
-Men's and women's swimming and diving joined the Coastal Collegiate Sports Association (CCSA), a league with which the ASUN is a partner.
+Men's and women's swimming and diving joined the Coastal Collegiate Sports Association (CCSA), a now-defunct league with which the ASUN was a partner.
 The Bellarmine aquatics program is now housed in the ASUN, which effectively absorbed the swimming & diving side of the CCSA in 2023–24.
-(Note: The CCSA now sponsors only beach volleyball.)
+(Note: After the ASUN took over CCSA swimming & diving, the CCSA sponsored only beach volleyball, and its final members left in 2025, two for the Big 12 Conference and two for the Mountain Pacific Sports Federation.)
 Field hockey became a Division I independent for 2020–21, and joined the Mid-American Conference as an affiliate member in July 2021.
 During the transition period, Knights teams other than men's lacrosse were ineligible for NCAA-sanctioned postseason play.
 Men's lacrosse was not subject to this restriction because it had been a D-I member before the transition.
 Sprint football, a variant of American football not governed by the NCAA, plays in the Midwest Sprint Football League.